ihavalyova/DiAtomic/README.md

 <!-- https://mybinder.org/v2/gh/ihavalyova/DiAtomic/master -->

 DiAtomic is an open-source library written in Python with useful routines for performing various computations of diatomic molecules.
+It supports object-oriented approach with easy to use functionality and efficiently vectorized code.
 It can be used to:
 - compute the energy eigenvalues and eigenvectors for
   - single non-interacting electronic state
   - system of arbitrary number of coupled electronic states